tzing/secrets.env/Readme.md

   VAR2: "kv/default#example.to.value"
 ```

 > For most supported file format, they shared the same schema to this example.
-The only different is [`pyproject.toml`](./example/pyproject.toml) format- each section must placed under `tool.secrets-env` section, for aligning the community practice.
+The only different is [`pyproject.toml`](./example/pyproject.toml) format- each section must placed under `tool.secrets-env` section.
 > Visit [example folder](./example/) to read the equivalent expression in each format.

 ### Authentication

 Vault enforce authentication during requests, so we must provide the identity in order to get the secrets.

-#### Method
+*Method*

-Secrts.env adapts several auth methods.
-You must specify the auth method by either config file or the environment variable `VAULT_METHOD`.
+Secrets.env adapts several authentication methods.
+You must specify the method by either config file or the environment variable `VAULT_METHOD`.
 Here's the format in config file:

 ```yaml
 ---